 Of course we want to be accessible to everyone.
 Costs depend on our host.
 We want our hosts to be fairly compensated for hosting us, yet of course we are happy to receive some kind of discount.
 We charge a $5 administrative fee on top of what our host charges us.
 If cost is an issue for you to attend, please let us know and we’ll see what we can do to accommodate.

 Reach out to Alix.
 She always has a running list in her mind of future hosts.
-If you want to get further involved, same answer.
+If you want to get further involved, great!
+That is welcome, too.

 After three years of running this group, Alix began charging yearly dues in 2018.
 There is a voluntary membership fee, with the first year free.
 Alix ran the group for three years without even thinking of charging to belong.
 But as it has grown and started taking up more of her time, she realized she has no intention of quitting and that many members have really benefitted from belonging.
 Starting Aug.
 1, 2019, membership for one person costs $40 to $80, on a sliding scale.

 Members are listed in an online directory that only other paying members have access to.
 Obviously, the more people who join, the more useful this directory becomes.
 Members often offer discounts for other Illuminoshi members, but only those who have access to the directory know about them.